wp-plugins/participants-database/readme.txt

 OK, just assign all the fields you want them to fill out to the signup form (this is done in the "manage fields" page).
 That form can be as big as you want.
 Then, remove the private link from the email they get when they sign up.

-= How do I let people upload an image? =
+= How do I let people upload an image or file? =

 Go to the "manage database fields" page and create a new field for your image.
 Give it a descriptive name like "avatar" or something.
-Click "add field" and when your new field appears, set the "field type" to "image upload" Be sure to check "signup" if you want it to appear in the signup form.
+Click "add field" and when your new field appears, set the "field type" to "image upload" for images and "file-upload" for other types of file.
+Be sure to check "signup" if you want it to appear in the signup form.
 When the form is presented to the user, they will be allowed to upload an image.
-There are a couple of settings that affect image uploads, including a file size limit.

-It is possible to have multiple images per record, just add more image fields.
+There are several settings you should look at before you go live with your uploads fields.
+Under the "General Settings" tab, you'll find:
+* File Upload Location - this tells the plugin where to put the uploaded files
+* File Upload Limit - this is the size limit in Kilobytes for your file uploads.
+Be careful not to put this too high, if you have lots of users, it could use a lot of space on your server!
+* Allowed File Types - this is a comma-separated list of allowed file extensions.
+You can also define this on a per-field basis.
+* Allow File Delete - if this is checked, the file will be removed from the server when a user deletes it.

+Each file upload field can have it's allowed files determined in the "values" field on the Manage Database Fields page.
+For instance, if you want them to upload only a pdf file, put "pdf" in the values field for that field.
+The maximum size is determined globally in the settings only.

 = When someone signs up, are they now users on my WordPress site? =